 Query metadata directory listings

-The metadata server uses directories to organize certain metadata keys.
-Any metadata entry ending in a trailing slash is a directory.
+Use the following commands to query metadata directory listings.
+Directory listings are metadata entries that contain other metadata keys.
+Any metadata entry ending in a trailing slash is a directory listing

 Linux